Landscape Architecture MLA

 Graduates from the MLA programme progress to work in design practice and landscape stewardship both nationally and internationally, as well as contributing to academia and aspects of governance of a wide spectrum of landscapes across a broad range of scales.

-Normally a UK 2:1 honours degree, or its international equivalent, in landscape architecture or a related subject such as architecture, design, geography, planning, ecology or fine art.
-You should have a strong interest in landscape architecture and show creative potential.
+A UK 2:1 honours degree, or its international equivalent, in landscape architecture or a related subject such as architecture, design, art, geography, planning, ecology, horticulture or other degrees which evidence content relevant to the MLA programme.

 You must submit a portfolio of recent work as part of your application.
-Your portfolio should:
+Your portfolio should include the following:

-Your personal statement must include (but is not limited to) a 300 word summary addressing the following points:
+• A personal statement.
+This should include (but is not limited to) a 300-word summary addressing the following points:

 Students from China